-How to Conduct Princeton Undergraduate Courses Regulations Governing Course Deadlines, Examinations and Grading
+How to Conduct Princeton Undergraduate Courses: Regulations Governing Course Deadlines, Examinations and Grading

-This memo details how midterms and final exams are scheduled and administered; the importance of University-established deadlines; how faculty can change a previously submitted grade; and when course evaluations are available.
+Princeton’s procedures for conducting courses, including tests, exams, and grading, are institutionally specific.
+These procedures guide faculty in course administration: how midterms and final exams are scheduled and administered; the importance of University-established deadlines; how faculty can change a previously submitted grade; and when course evaluations are available.

-Several departments that offer large multiple-hour courses (Chemistry, Computer Science, Economics, Physics, and Mathematics) combine sections for specially scheduled midterm exams during evening hours of midterm week, October 22 – 26.
-Midterm exams scheduled outside normal course hours might conflict with regular class meetings in other courses.
-In such circumstances, the midterm must be administered at a different time for students who have conflicting courses.
-If you require a midterm test during midterm week outside of normal class hours, please contact your department office.
+Several departments that offer large multiple-hour courses (Chemistry, Computer Science, Economics, Physics, and Mathematics) combine sections for specially scheduled midterm exams during the evening hours of midterm exam week.
+If a midterm exam scheduled outside normal course hours conflicts with a regular class meeting of another course, the midterm must be rescheduled to accommodate the regularly scheduled course.
+If you would like to schedule a midterm exam outside of normal class hours, please contact your department office.

 Do not make special arrangements of your own with your students for late submission of work.
-Individual arrangements of this kind cause great difficulty and are unfair to other students.
+Individual arrangements of this kind cause difficulties and are unfair to other students.
 Applications for late completion of a course are available from the deans and directors of studies in the residential colleges.
-The registrar records unauthorized incompletes as an “F.” For a more detailed account of policies governing end of term work and extensions please see the Undergraduate Announcement.
+The Registrar records unauthorized incompletes as an “F.” For a more detailed account of policies governing end-of-term work and extensions, please see the Undergraduate Announcement.

 - Requests for grade changes may be made online only by the instructor in charge of the course.
 Requests will be reviewed by the senior associate dean of the college acting for the Faculty Committee on Examinations and Standing.
 Grade changes are approved only to correct a miscalculation or a data entry error and should not be used as a mechanism to address student grade appeals.
 The process by which students may appeal a grade is found in the Undergraduate Announcement.